From £1,695pp

 1 / 6

 Heraklion’s renowned archaeological museum is our first port of call today.
 Founded by two Cretan archaeologists in the early 20th century, its impressive collection showcases a host of artifacts from the Minoan civilisation.
-From here, we’ll continue on to the jewel in Crete’s archaeological crown: the ancient Minoan Palace of Knossos.
+After lunch at the hotel we’ll continue on to the jewel in Crete’s archaeological crown: the ancient Minoan Palace of Knossos.
 Believed to be more than 4,000 years old, it’s made up of a staggering 1,400 rooms, halls and passages.
 As we explore the ruins, we’ll hear tales of the Palace’s complex Labyrinth, home to the half-man half-bull Minotaur –one of the most fascinating stories in Greek mythology.

 Gournia and Spinalonga